Pass the Public Service Freedom to Negotiate Act

 Tell us about the difference that being a union member has made in your life.

-Learn more about the differences unions make for working people.
-Use our fact sheet, letters of support from labor, women’s and civil rights groups to talk to your neighbors and representatives.
+Learn more about the difference unions make for working people.
+Use our fact sheet, and letters of support from labor, women’s and civil rights groups to talk to your neighbors and elected representatives.

-Or, you can even write a letter to the editor on why Congress needs to pass the Public Service Freedom to Negotiate Act!
+Or you can write a letter to the editor on why Congress needs to pass the Public Service Freedom to Negotiate Act.